-- 1. Best practices, policy papers, and lessons learnt are identified and disseminated by KICs through appropriate means (e.g., publications, online repositories, fact sheets, targeted workshops, etc.) - 2.
-The number of activities and results which are disseminated through the EC dissemination tool - 3.
-The number of people reached through dissemination activities
+- 1. Best practices, policy papers, and lessons learnt are identified and disseminated by KICs through appropriate means (e.g. publications, online repositories, fact sheets, targeted workshops, etc.) - 2.
+The number of activities and results disseminated through the EC's dissemination tool - 3.
+The number of people reached through dissemination activities $% \left(1\right) =\left(1\right) \left(1\right) \left($

 The EIT has a key role in facilitating the dissemination of results and best practices from the EIT Community.
-To this end, the EIT will further develop its role as an institute able to identify, codify, and share best practices from its activities in a structured and coherent way.
+To this end, the EIT will further develop its role as an institute able to identify, codify, and share good practices from its activities in a structured manner.
 It will also provide guidance and assistance on dissemination-related aspects, in particular when disseminating KIC results through EC dissemination tools (including the Horizon Results Platform) and facilitating a cross-KIC exchange.